Timer resolution in browsers

 A brief history

 Windows machines have a timer resolution of 10-15.6ms by default (most at 15.6ms), which meant that browsers using the system timer were stuck to this resolution.
 Of course, 10-15.6ms is a lifetime when you have a CPU running as fast as today’s processors do.
-It probably doesn’t surprise you that Internet Explorer through version 8 exclusively used system timers and so led to John Resig writing about how timer resolution affects benchmarks.
+It probably doesn’t surprise you that Internet Explorer through version 8 exclusively used system timers and so led to John Resig writing about how timer resolution affects benchmarks1.
 On OS X, browser timers were much more accurate than on Windows.

 Until recently, the other browsers on Window also used the system timer and so were all stuck at 15.6ms timer resolution.
 This was true for Firefox, Safari, and Opera.
-Chrome may have been the first Windows browser to switch to a higher-resolution timer, and their experiments led to some interesting results.
+Chrome may have been the first Windows browser to switch to a higher-resolution timer2, and their experiments led to some interesting results.

 The original idea was for Chrome to have sub-millisecond timers, but this was abandoned in favor of a one millisecond timer resolution.
 They decided to use the Windows multimedia timer API, which allows you to specify a timer with a resolution as small a one millisecond and use that instead of the system timer.
 This is the same timer used by plugins such as Flash and Quicktime.

 Chrome 1.0 beta had a one millisecond timer resolution.
 That seemed okay, but then the team started having bug reports.
-It turns out that timers cause the CPU to spin, and when the CPU is spinning, more power is being consumed because it can’t go into sleep (low power) mode.
-That caused Chrome to push its timer resolution to 4ms.
+It turns out that timers cause the CPU to spin, and when the CPU is spinning, more power is being consumed because it can’t go into sleep (low power) mode.3 That caused Chrome to push its timer resolution to 4ms.

 setTimeout() should be 4ms.
 The minimum resolution for